 By contrast, those born in the 1960s, 1970s, and 1980s now have wealth levels that are, respectively, 11%, 18% and 34% below benchmarks established by earlier generations.
 For each group born before 1980, the largest amount of debt is their mortgage.
 Meanwhile, my group’s largest debt is student loans.
 Because this debt isn’t tied to an appreciating asset like a home, 1980s families fell further behind from 2010 to 2016, relative to earlier generations.

 Sound bad?
 There are still reasons for my cohort to be optimistic.
 As the baby boom generation exits the workforce, millennials hope to see a spike in earned income.
 This should provide the opportunity to save more and buy appreciating assets.
 The study expects both the income and wealth trajectories of my generation to be steeper than that of earlier generations.
 Improved health at later ages should also be a financial benefit.
 We can potentially work longer during years when we’ll be at or near peak earnings—assuming we’re willing to push back full retirement until our 70s or even our 80s.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Never Too Late, Head Games and Full Speed Ahead.
+Ross’s previous articles include Never Too Late, Head Games and Full Speed Ahead.
 Follow Ross on Twitter @RossVMenke.